virtualmin/virtualmin.com/content/docs/os-support.md

 For enabling automatic installation support, use the `--unstable` param when running the `virtualmin-install.sh` script.

+##### Debian derivatives
+- Ubuntu interim (non-LTS) on i386 and amd64
-- Fedora Server 39 and up on x86_64
+- Kali Linux Rolling 2023 and above on i386 and amd64
+##### EL derivatives
 - CentOS Stream 8 and 9 on x86_64
+- Fedora Server 40 and above on x86_64
+- Amazon Linux 2023 and above on x86_64
 - Oracle Linux 8 and 9 on x86_64
-- Amazon Linux 2023 and above on x86_64
 - CloudLinux Linux 8 and 9 on x86_64
-- Kali Linux Rolling 2023 and above on x86_64
+- openEuler 24.03 and above on x86_64

 #### Grade B systems without automatic installation support
 - Raspbian Linux